CyberLeader3000/NASsie/README.md

  TODO: (things to fix or update)
- -New brighter color scheme for screens
+ - New brighter color scheme for screens
- -Figure out why program takes 100% of CPU core?
+ - Figure out why program takes 100% of CPU core?
- -Add more screens (USB stick unmount, etc. using 2nd button) -Get new LCD routines (ideally AdaFruit on Pi SPI)
+ - Add more screens (USB stick unmount, etc. using 2nd button)
+ - Get new LCD routines (ideally AdaFruit on Pi SPI)